 Everything in SEMrush begins at the dashboard.
 The dashboard provides you with small-scale widgets for each of your current Projects.
 These widgets will provide you with a snapshot of some of the most important metrics associated with that specific tool.

 You can learn more about the dashboard widgets but checking out this article here .

 All tools and reports on SEMrush can be found in the menu on the left-hand side of the interface.
 You just need to know which categories and subcategories your desired report is located in.
 You can find Domain Analytics reports to research domains, Keyword Analytics reports to do keyword research, Projects to run website analysis tools, My Reports to create PDF deliverables, and more.

 You can also change the menu to only display tools relevant to your specific focus within digital marketing.
 Changing your menu to display a specific toolkit is optional, but it will give you a more simplified menu of tools based on your professional specialty and business needs.

 Each of these toolkits includes several different tools and reports that are designed to make your job easier.
 You can find out more about these specific toolkits by clicking on any of the links above.

 If you are looking for a different set of tools and reports, you can easily switch through the different toolkit presets by utilizing the drop-down portion of the navigation menu.
 Toolkit menus include:

-Simply click on the menu and pick any of the fix different toolkits.
+Simply click on the menu and pick any of the six different toolkits.

 If you are new to SEMrush and just want to browse through all of the tools, you can do that as well by letting the menu display “All tools."
-This will show you all of the tools broken down by three main folders: Domain Analytics, Keyword Analytics, and Projects.
+This will show you all of the tools broken down by three main folders: Domain Analytics (1), Keyword Analytics (2), and Projects (3).